The bench and bar's indispensable guide to criminal jury trial preparation

 Subscribe today and be confident in preparing for your jury trial!
 View a sample from this book!

-- all case law, legislation, and commentary brought current to September 15, 2019
+- case law, legislation, and commentary brought current to September 15, 2021

 Annual subscription rates are based on firm size.
 A monthly payment option is available.